alettsy/mymemory_translate/README.md

 - The `subjects` endpoint seems to be missing from the API so there is no way to get the list of allowed subjects at the moment.
-- The `v2/tmx/import` doesn't appear to work.
+- The `v2/tmx/import` endpoint doesn't appear to work.
 I have tested it with a HTML/JavaScript application and the result is always that the TMX file is missing.
 I have left the code in in-case anyone notices a mistake I I have made.